logo for matrixlab-examples.com

 On the other hand, software functions are commonly known as any term that is being used in referring to names of code blocks.
 Functions accept restrictions, they also return values, and they usually are maintained on a separate location from the code of the main program.

-Perhaps, the most common example of a programming function is a mathematical function. ‘log’ (for logartithm) and ‘tan’ (for tangent) are examples of mathematical functions.
-There are other functions to work with ‘strings’ (alphanumerical characters) and time functions, just to name a few...
+Perhaps, the most common example of a programming function is a mathematical function.
+Some reserved words, such as ‘log’ (for logartithm) and ‘tan’ (for tangent) are examples of mathematical functions.

-Simply expressed, a programming function allows you to assign certain values where results can be calculated in a matter of seconds
+Simply expressed, functions in programs allow you to assign certain values where results can be calculated in a matter of seconds (usually much less) while saving you from the task of doing the operations or computations manually.

 On the declaration or calling of a function which has two or more parameters, the use of comma is needed to separate the different parameters.
-Particularly in Matlab (or in any other of its similar open source counterparts, such as Scilab, GNU-Octave, FreeMat... etc.) one function declaration could resemble this:
+Particularly in Matlab (or in any other of its similar open source counterparts, such as Scilab, GNU-Octave, FreeMat... etc.) one function declaration could look like this:

 function [cm, kg] = anglo2metric(in, lb)